 Today, nearly 2,000 years after it was built, it is a UNESCO World Heritage Site and the most popular tourist attraction in Northern England.

 A remarkable amount of it remains — in fortresses and settlements, in "mile castles" and bath houses, barracks, ramparts and in long, uninterrupted stretches of the wall itself.
-Visitors can walk the route, cycle or drive to many of its landmarks, visit fascinating museums and archaeological digs, or even take a dedicated bus — route #AD122 — along it.
+Visitors can walk the route, cycle or drive to many of its landmarks, visit fascinating museums and archaeological digs, or even take a dedicated bus — the AD122, Hadrian's Wall Country Bus — along it.
 Roman history buffs may recognize that bus route number as the year that Hadrian's Wall was built.

 Hadrian's Wall: A Short History